quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 {{traceseq}}).

 Events are logged at a time instant and convey specific details of the logging use case.
-For example, a QUIC packet being sent or received.
+For example, a network packet being sent or received.
 This document declares an abstract Event class ({{abstract-event}}) containing common fields, which all concrete events derive from.
-Concrete events are defined by event schema that declare a namespace, consisting of one or more categories, containing one or more related event types.
+Concrete events are defined by event schemas that declare a namespace, consisting of one or more categories, containing one or more related event types.
 For example, this document defines the generic event schema structured as:

 * `gen` namespace
   * `loglevel` category